 – Chief Tanyi Robinson, National Council for Traditional Chiefs in Cameroon (CNCTC)

-In Indonesia, AMAN advanced titling over 1.5 million hectares of land belonging to 200 indigenous communities and achieved recognition of 250,000 hectares—in 30 months.
-AMAN’s achievement set the stage for faster and more efficient recognition of Indigenous Peoples’ rights to lands and forests by demonstrating how district legislation can fill policy gaps at the national level and build momentum for national tenure policy for Indigenous Peoples’ territorial rights (adat), contributing to a bottom-up push for a national-level approach.
+In Indonesia, AMAN advanced titling over 1.5 million hectares of land belonging to 200 indigenous communities and achieved recognition of 230,000 hectares — in 24 months.
+AMAN’s achievement in the pilot initiative set the stage for faster and more efficient recognition of Indigenous Peoples’ rights to lands and forests by demonstrating how district legislation can fill policy gaps at the national level and build momentum for national tenure policy for Indigenous Peoples’ territorial rights (adat), contributing to a bottom-up push for a national-level approach.
 Through peer-to-peer exchanges, they ignited a movement that is spreading from district to district as local authorities adopt the approach of using local legislation to secure Indigenous Peoples’ land and forest rights.
+In 2018, AMAN joined forces with the Agrarian Renewal Consortium (KPA) and the Indigenous Territory Registration Body (BRWA) to scale up the advances.
+They are capitalizing on the current momentum in Indonesia for agrarian reform, social forestry, and recognition of indigenous rights.
+They aim to advance tenure security for indigenous and local communities over 2 million hectares of land and forest set the stage for upscaling land rights across Indonesia.

 “Indigenous People’s rights and related regulations…being talked about and discussed in public places.”